scovetta/MicrosoftConfigurationBuilders/README.md

 		on all key/value config builders.
   * Section Handlers - This feature allows users to develop extensions that will apply key/value config to sections other than `appSettings` and `connectionStrings` if desired.
 Read more about this feature in the [Section Handlers](#sectionhandlers) segment below.
+  * Recursion Detection - With the V1 config builders, there were some reports of hangs or other strange behaviors that ultimately traced back to config builders causing a loop back into loading the same config section it is supposed to be processing.
+Robust handling of this situation would require help from the
+		.Net configuration system which does not exist.
+But V2 of these builders comes with some good-faith attempts to at least detect this situation and throw a more easily diagnosed exception.
+See the [Recursion Detection](#recursiondetection) segment below for more information.

 ## Key/Value Config Builders